Be the Joy of Christmas This Year

 We feel like we are not enough, like we are not keeping up.
 The harder we work to reach perfection, the further away that ideal vision seems to be.
 When that happens we are not fun, we are not joyful, and we are definitely not living our best life.

-*Let’s declare fun, not perfect as the collective midlife mantra of the season this year!
+*Make Fun, not perfect! the collective midlife mantra of the season this year.

-Third, give yourself the same grace you would give a friend you love.
+3. Give yourself the same grace you would give a friend you love.
 What would you say to her?
-You would tell her that she deserves every moment of joy and fun she can glean from this holiday, right?
-Not just the ones that she curates for others.
+You would tell her that she deserves every moment of joy and fun she can get from this holiday, right?
 You would assure her that she is worthy of her best self, deserving of her own unconditional love.
-Treat yourself with that same respect and affection.
+So treat yourself with that same respect and affection.

-For a long time I was the quintessential over-achieving holiday momma, burning the Christmas candle at both ends and rushing from one obligation to the next.
-I did everything I could think of to manufacture magic for my girls while still trying to keep Christ at the center of it.
-It took some creative acrobatics to blend the two entities together, and I stressed myself out every year at some point.
+For a long time I was the stereotypical over-achieving holiday momma, burning the Christmas candle at both ends and rushing from one obligation to the next.
+I did everything I could think of to create holiday magic for my girls while still trying to keep Christ at the center of it.
+It took some creative acrobatics to blend the two entities together, and I stressed myself out every year.
 I am proud of what I was able to achieve back then, but in hindsight I see that it could have been accomplished so much simpler.
 I could have done better with what I know now.

-*Side note: Thank goodness my girls were young long before the Elf on the Shelf came along or I would have lost my mind!
+*Thank goodness their childhood happened before the Elf on the Shelf craze came along, or I would have lost my everloving mind!

 How to Be the Joy of Christmas